FOODit/FOODit-MobileTest/README.md

 The Mobile Test is the same for both iOS and Andriod.
 We have not included a starter application framework, please use one you are familiar with.

-The solution should take into account:
+Your solution should take into account the following:

 - It should be as true to the designs as possible, but candidates should feel free to add anything that improves the flow/design, using touch and gestures where applicable.